strawdynamics/pdportal/lua/examples/01-simple/README.md

 This example responds to every event by telling pdportal to log a message to the browser console.
 This is just a demonstration of subclassing `PdPortal` and overriding the default empty implementations.

 To test the peer connection parts of this demo, open a second instance of the pdportal site on your computer.
-Follow the instructions in your browser console to enable the development tools, then visit `/just-dev-things`.
-From here, you can manually initialize a peer, connect to your existing peer peer, and exchange messages.
+Follow the instructions in your browser console to access the pdportal development tools.
+From there, you can manually initialize a peer (without a second Playdate), connect to your existing peer, and exchange messages.

 ## Installation